 Be honest about who you are, what you sell, and who your ideal customer is.
 Part of this includes discussing who isn’t your ideal customer too.
 Look at the areas where you specialize and find ways to help those customers while providing support for someone who you won’t make much money from, or who could be a big drain on time and resources.

 For example, you can do this by recommending other companies to call when your business is just not a good fit.
 Your business can easily do the same exact thing and get the same kind of reaction.
+If you need FBA Prep Services, Leeline is a great choice.

 Are your boots rugged looking but not ready for a construction site?
 Create a blog post of your favorite steel-toe boots.
 Is there gluten or dairy in your food products?
 Clearly label your products and build a section of your site explaining your ingredients and noting products that don’t include these.
 Even service providers can do this, such as a law office recommending contacting your local Bar Association to find lawyers in your area.